Rogers Hornsby: St. Louis Browns (1952)

+Cincinnati Reds (1952–1953)

 A little over a month later, on July 26, Hornsby was hired to replace Luke Sewell as manager of the Cincinnati Reds.
 The Reds went 27-23 for the rest of the season.
 However, late in a lackluster 1953 season, the Reds announced that he would not return for 1954.
 He resigned with eight games to go in the season; coach Buster Mills replaced him.
 He finished his MLB managerial career with a record of 701–812.

 Following his dismissal from the Reds, Hornsby worked as a coach for the Cubs from 1958 to 1960 before becoming a scout and third base coach for the New York Mets in 1962.
-In 1963, Hornsby died of a heart attack.
-He was buried in Hornsby Bend Cemetery near Austin, Texas.